-Through immediate, thorough investigations, detailed fact-finding, and top-notch analysis, our award-winning bus accident lawyers get a quick start on your case and don’t let their foot off the pedal.
+Through immediate, thorough investigations, detailed fact-finding, and top-notch analysis, our award-winning Los Angeles bus accident lawyers get a quick start on your claim and don’t let their foot off the pedal.
 We target all potential at-fault parties and use aggressive discovery and deposition techniques to reveal the truth, get important documents and videos, and hold accountable parties responsible.

-Additionally, we have at our fingertips, in-house training and employee manuals from bus cases and a stock of bus accident experts that can analyze all of the information to pinpoint negligence and assign fault.
+Additionally, we have at our fingertips, in-house training and employee manuals from bus accident cases and a stock of experts in bus accidents that can analyze all of the information to pinpoint negligence and assign fault.
 Ultimately, if your case goes all the way to trial, our law firm has an expert trial team that is an industry leader in achieving large verdicts (including a $29 million verdict) and negotiating large settlements (several in excess of $10 million).
-They have the capability and resources to present your case in the most emotionally impactful way possible to get you the monetary compensation you deserve.
+They have the capability and resources to present your bus accident claim in the most emotionally impactful way possible to get you the monetary compensation you deserve.

-In addition to proving liability, you must prove your damages.
-“Damages” is a legal term that encompasses all the expenses, pain and suffering, and other losses you have suffered as a result of your accident in the past and in the future.
+In addition to proving liability, you must prove your damages after a bus accident.
+“Damages” is a legal term that encompasses all the expenses, pain and suffering, and other losses you have suffered as a result of your bus crash in the past and in the future.
 These include the following: